bubendorf/Timeline-GPX-Exporter/README.md

 # Timeline-GPX-Exporter
-Convert Google timeline new JSON format to daily GPX files
+Convert Google Timeline JSON exported from an Android device to daily GPX log files

 I created this because I needed an easy way to find time stamps from the last year of my raw timeline data, a function that irritatingly no longer exists since timeline went device only with the now very limited Android Maps Timeline interface.